NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 Example:

-For now, when a option is changed in new release there it will be declared as following:
+For now, when an option is changed in new release there it will be declared as following:

 .. code-block:: python